shivamu509/HackOverflow-2022/Zephyr/README.md

 ## Project Name
-Dermat : A model that diagnoses skin diseases and detects cancerous skin diseases.
+Dermat : A model that diagnoses skin problems and detects cancerous skin diseases.

 ## Domain